 · Evidence that explains how the CCJ came about in the first place

 · Evidence that explains any delay in making the application for the CCJ to be set aside

 To demonstrate to the court that you have a real prospect of successfully defending the claim, you do not have to prove your defence completely, in the way you would at a trial.
 There is a lower hurdle in relation to proving your defence at the set aside application stage.
 Defendants seeking to set aside CCJ’s will normally just need to show that they have a genuine factual dispute about whether the judgment sum is owed.

-Often, a cause of delay in applying to have a CCJ set aside is that the defendant: the respondent against whom court proceedings are...
-More simply didn’t know about the matter; perhaps they had moved house and the warning letters and court documents simply did not come to their attention.
-In any case, if there is undue delay which has not been properly explained to the court, the set aside application may well fail.
+Often, a cause of delay in applying to have a CCJ set aside is that the defendant simply didn’t know about the matter; perhaps they had moved house and the warning letters and court documents simply did not come to their attention.
+In any case, if there is an undue delay that has not been properly explained to the court, the set aside application may well fail.

 South Bank Legal’s CCJ solicitors can provide clients with further information on the legal evidence required and the necessary steps to be undertaken when making an application to the court.

 CCJ removal solicitors will typically perform various tasks on behalf of their client, some of which include: